Don't be alone this Christmas! . . . Reach out for help and support over the festive period

 Reach out for help and support available to help you . . .
 Don't be alone this Christmas!

-While Christmas may offer a welcome distraction for many people, for others Christmas is a tough and lonely time of year - especially those living alone or those who are sick or grieving.
+While Christmas and the New Year may offer a welcome distraction for many people, for others the season is a tough and lonely time of year - especially those living alone or those who are sick or grieving.

-This Christmas will also carry much concern and anxiety as the pandemic pushes people further apart.
+This Christmas and New Year will also carry much concern and anxiety as the pandemic pushes people further apart.

 Always remember though, there are so many amazing mental health services and support available to help you and those you love.